johnlee2120/Coursera-Capstone-Project/README.md

 1. Data Collection – SpaceX API

-Collected launch records directly from the SpaceX API.
-Extracted payload mass, launch site, orbit, booster version, and landing outcome.
+Collected launch data directly from the SpaceX API, extracting key variables such as flight number, payload mass, orbit type, booster version, launch site, and landing outcome.
+Converted raw JSON responses into structured Pandas dataframes for analysis.

-2. Web Scraping – Wikipedia
+2. Data Collection - Scraping

-Scraped historical Falcon 9 launch records using BeautifulSoup.
-Cleaned and structured raw HTML tables into a usable dataset.
+Scraped historical launch records from Wikipedia using requests and BeautifulSoup, handling HTTP headers and parsing HTML tables.
+Cleaned and structured scraped data to supplement API information.

 3. Data Wrangling

-Handled missing values, encoded categorical features, and created the binary target variable (Class).

-4. Exploratory Data Analysis

-Visualized relationships between:

-- Flight number vs success

-- Payload mass vs orbit

-- Launch site vs landing outcome

-- Yearly success trends

-Identified increasing landing success rates over time.

-5. Feature Engineering

-Applied one-hot encoding to categorical variables and standardized numerical features.
+Cleaned and prepared the dataset by handling missing values, creating the binary landing success label (Class), encoding categorical variables using one-hot encoding, and exporting structured datasets for modeling.

+4. EDA with SQL

+Loaded launch data into SQLite and performed exploratory queries using SQL to analyze launch sites, success rates, payload distributions, and orbit performance patterns.

+5. EDA with Data Visualization

+Used matplotlib and seaborn to visualize relationships between payload mass, flight number, orbit type, and landing success.
+Identified trends such as increasing success rates over time and orbit specific performance differences.

-6. Machine Learning Modeling
+6. Folium

-Split data into training/testing sets and trained:

-- Logistic Regression

-- Support Vector Machine

-- Decision Tree

-- K-Nearest Neighbors

-Used GridSearchCV (10-fold CV) for hyperparameter tuning.

-7. Model Evaluation

-Compared models using:

-- Test accuracy

-- Confusion matrices

-- Cross-validation performance

-Decision Tree achieved the highest validation accuracy (~88%).

-8. Interactive Dashboard
+Built interactive maps using Folium to visualize launch site locations, success/failure markers, and proximity analysis.
+Calculated distances between launch sites and nearby geographic features (like coastline) to explore spatial factors affecting success.

-Built a Plotly Dash dashboard allowing users to:
+7. Plotly Dash

-- Filter by launch site

-- Adjust payload range

-- Visualize success rates interactively
+Developed an interactive dashboard allowing dynamic filtering by launch site and payload range.
+Implemented callbacks to update pie charts (success distribution) and scatter plots (payload vs. outcome) in real time.

+8. Predictive Analysis

+Built and evaluated multiple classification models (Logistic Regression, SVM, Decision Tree, and KNN) using standardization, train/test splitting, and GridSearchCV hyperparameter tuning.
+Compared cross validation and test accuracy to determine the best performing model.